Prevost Celebrates 100th Anniversary in Toronto

 Event Features Hand-built Replica of First Coach

-MISSISSAUGA, ON, April 15, 2024 /CNW/ -- To mark its 100th year, Prevost, a premiere motorcoach manufacturer, is hosting a special event on April 18 for employees and customers at its service center at 7655 Tranmere Drive.
-Mississauga, Ontario L5S 1L4 from 12:00 to 3:00 pm.
-Prevost representatives will attend the event and are available for interviews.
+MISSISSAUGA, ON, April 19, 2024 /CNW/ -- To mark its 100th year, Prevost, a premiere motorcoach manufacturer, hosted a special event on April 18 for employees and customers at its service center.

-The celebration will feature a multi-media historical journey that covers the founding of Prevost and traces the company's growth and innovation through the decades.
-The event also includes a special visit by "Clarisse," a replica of the very first Prevost coach Eugène Prevost ever built.
+The celebration featured a multi-media historical journey that covered the founding of Prevost and traced the company's growth and innovation through the decades.
+The event also included a special visit by "Clarisse," a replica of the very first Prevost coach Eugène Prévost ever built.

-Prevost has facilities throughout Canada and the United States, is one of North America's largest producers of premium intercity touring coaches and is the world leader in the production of high-end motorhome and specialty conversion coaches.
+Eugène was a woodworker in the small Canadian village of Sainte-Claire, Quebec, who unexpectedly received a commission to build a wooden coach body for mounting on an REO truck chassis.
+From that first order, he grew his business by producing buses and coaches for cities and government agencies.

-Media are invited to attend the event and should register with Mathieu Claise, [email protected].
-Additional background, media materials and images are also available.
+"Eugène established a culture of continuous improvement, pride in craftsmanship and an unequivocal focus on quality, performance and safety," said Prevost President François Tremblay.
+"The tenets he set down in 1924 are the ones we continue to follow in the 21st century."

 To learn more about Prevost's 100 years, follow Clarisse on her journey and purchase Prevost 100th anniversary gear, visit prevostcar.com.